roshnaeem/JS-Canvas-game/README.md

 # Spooky-Canvas
 <img src="Spooky-Canvas.gif" >
 Make your way through a spooky canvas to home.
-Avoid virus and collect key thorugh jumping to get to home.
+Avoid virus and collect key through jumping to get to home.

 # Getting Started
 Clone the repository and open index.html